 Financial Support Is an Important Part when Coping With Terminal Lung Conditions as a Result of Exposure to Asbestos

-The medical benefits package given to veterans exposed to asbestos during military service include compensation to help with:
+The medical benefits package given to veterans exposed to asbestos during military service includes compensation to help with:

-- Inpatient hospital services such as surgeries, medical treatments, acute care, specialized care;
+- Inpatient hospital services such as surgeries, medical treatments, acute care, and specialized care;

 Long-term care services for veterans and caregivers provided by the VA include:

 - Support for caregivers who may need skilled help.

 - Specialized treatment to reduce symptoms;

 Family members can also get compensation if their loved one has passed away from an asbestos-related malignant disease.
 For more information, contact us at 760.621.6147.